 Apparel & Footwear Working Group

-As the apparel and footwear industry approaches £2 trillion in value, its environmental impact is becoming more pronounced, with up to 8% of global emissions attributed to the sector.
+As the apparel and footwear industry approaches £2 trillion in value, its environmental continues to grow, with up to 8% of global emissions attributed to the sector.

-The Apparel and Footwear Working Group is leading efforts to address these challenges by creating harmonized guidance and solutions for Scope 3 emissions accounting, focusing on raw materials and production.
+The Apparel and Footwear Working Group is leading efforts to address the decarbonization challenges it is facing by creating harmonized guidance and solutions for Scope 3 emissions accounting, focusing on raw materials and production.

 Join Now